gsingh93/gulbuntu/README.md

 ### Running

 Before emulating the kernel, we'll first make an image file.
+First create an environment variable called GULBUNTU_ROOT that points to the project root directory.
+You may want to put this in your `.bashrc`.

+`export GULBUNTU_ROOT=/path/to/root/directory/`

-Type the following command
+Then type the following command:

 `scripts/package.sh`

-**Note: You may have to make the Bash script executable by running `chmod +x scripts/package.sh`**
+**Note: You may have to make the Bash script executable by running `chmod +x scripts/*.sh`**

 Now we should have a floppy.img file in the `bin` folder.
 This image can be burned onto a CD, but we'll be emulating it using Qemu.